joedefen/subshop/docs/ss-install.md

     * `search-using-plex` to true if you wish that default.
     * `plex-path-adj` appropriately if plex's view of the file system disagrees with the local view (and you are using Plex for searches).

+### 5.2 Take Care to Prevent "Breaking" Your Configuration
+Beware that your `subshop.yaml` will not load if:

+* there are YAML syntax errors, or
+* the expected basic type of a parameter is incorrect (e.g., you change a string parameter to a numeric type).

 >**Tip**: Avoid making changes to the YAML file w/o the ability to back out errors quickly can certainly.
-For example,
+Best practice may be:
 >
 >* after making/writing only a few changes to `subshop.yaml`, **check** the YAML syntax by staying in the editor and running `subshop run ConfigSubshop` in a subshell or separate terminal window.
 >* then iteratively until done, make a few more changes, write, check, and repair.

-Beware that your `subshop.yaml` will not load if:

-* there are YAML syntax errors, or
-* the expected basic type of a parameter is incorrect (e.g., you change a string parameter to a numeric type).

 ## 6. Verify the Installation
 After install, it is advisable to ensure a working setup and make adjustments.
 Here are some commands to try.